yampeled1/bash-script-manager/README.md

 ## Getting Started

 No need for special tools, just follow the instructions of the script itself
+### Limitations
+The build runs only on scripts located in the current directory
 ### Output example

 A short example of an output